Intern

 Lena Pfeifer, Molina Klingler, Hannah Nelson-Teutsch (eds.).

-Climate Changes Global Perspectives
+Climate Changes Global Perspectives.

 Würzburg: Würzburg University Press, 2022.